arevalolance/dotcom/README.md

 npm run dev
 ```

-_More over-engineered features and fun stuff coming soon._
+_More over-engineered features and fun stuff are coming soon._

 ---

-If you have any questions send me an [email](mailto:arevalowrites@gmail.com).
+If you have any questions, send me an [email](mailto:hi@arevalolance.com).